Your Social Security check going up in 2025? What an increase could mean

 This comes after Social Security beneficiaries saw their monthly checks go up by 3.2% this year and 8.7% in 2023.
 The average COLA in recent years has been 2.6%, according to FOX Business News.

-Of course, the Social Security Administration does not officially announce next year’s COLA adjustments — which they base on CPI-W data from July through September — until mid-October.
+Of course, the Social Security Administration does not officially announce COLA adjustments — which they base on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) data from July through September — for the year ahead until mid-October.

-If the number ends up being correct, Senior Citizens League officials say it may not be enough.

 “If the COLA increases by 2.6%, that will be an approximately $45 increase.
 What can you buy for that?
 Not much,” TSCL director Shannon Benton said in the March report.